0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 ## Optimizing Variables

 ### Knowing Variable Permanent Values
 If you're developing a smart contract and already know the permanent value of a variable then declare it as `constant`.
-As an aside, you could go one step further and delare your constants as `private` to save gas during deployment.
+You could go one step further and delare your constants as `private` to save gas during deployment.
 This is because when constants are marked as `public`, extra getter functions are created for them, which increases deployment cost.
 Consider marking your `constant` variables as `private` to save deployment costs where applicable.

 If you want to assign a variable a permanent value at the time of construction then declare it as `immutable`.
-Using `constant` and `immutable` declarations where applicable saves gas since both get directly embedded into the bytecode, thus saving an `SLOAD` opcode call:
+Using `constant` and `immutable` declarations where applicable saves gas since both get directly embedded into the bytecode, therefore saving a `SLOAD` opcode call to load the variable:
 ```
 contract OptimizedVariables {
     uint256 private constant x = 1000;